Lt Gen Shakti Gurung, PVSM, UYSM, AVSM, VSM (Retd) Writes :

-Lt Gen Shakti Gurung, PVSM, UYSM, AVSM, VSM (Retd), is the ex-Military Secretary of the Indian Army.
+Lt Gen Shakti Gurung, PVSM, UYSM, AVSM, VSM (Retd), is the former Military Secretary of the Indian Army.
 During his 39 years of service he has extensive experience along the Western and Northern borders and counter terrorism / insurgency operations.
-He has also been the DA in Myanmar.

 Disclaimer: The views expressed are those of the author and do not necessarily represent the views of the organisation that he belongs to or of the USI of India.